drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 lowercase letters, significantly reducing the time and effort required to gauge a student's letter name knowledge, by testing eight letters instead of 52.
 While the test can be administered in less than a minute, its reliability is still high (Bowles et al., 2014).
-Q-LNK was designed so teachers and others could use it for quick screening and benchmark testing purposes.
+The Q-LNK was designed so teachers and others could use it for quick screening and benchmark testing purposes.
 The total score is eight.
 The teacher can estimate how many letters a student has currently acquired in total as a percentage of the score from the eight letters in the form.
 The higher the score a student gets, the